Kero76/SciMS/README.md

     * Email of the future website administrator.
     * Username of the future administrator.
     * The password of the future administrator.
 6. After these form, you must redirect on the home page and you can administrate and using your website.
+(Read How to use it for more information)

 ### Optional features
 Before send all folders on the server, you can modify settings.yml file present on /app/.